Marianoromero8/frontend-suplementos/Guia.md

 # Modo Desarrollo (npm run dev)

 Este modo NO usa Docker.
-Ideal para trabajar día a día.
+Usado para trabajar día a día.

 ### 1️- Instalar dependencias